 How is pain and suffering calculated for truck driving accidents?

 Every case is different and this is a discretionary number which will be determined by an adjuster and negotiated, or a mediator at mediation or a jury if your case goes to trial.
 A good example is that they might find that the severity of your injuries can justify a significant amount of money.

 How do I get the most money for a truck accident?

-Make sure that everything is documented as it should be, ensure that the case you present in court is a good one, and have someone representing you that knows the laws when it comes to 18-wheeler accidents.
+Make sure that everything is documented as it should be, ensure that the case you present in court is a good one, and have an experienced Houston personal injury lawyer representing you that knows the laws when it comes to 18-wheeler accidents.
 Ultimately, this is what a successful truck accident lawsuit primarily consists of.

 What happens if a CDL driver gets in an accident?

 The accident has to be reported to law enforcement, as well as their employer immediately.
 If the truck accident is fatal, a drug test will be required immediately.
 Fines and penalties for truck drivers are a lot more serious, and if the truck driver violated any laws that led up to the accident they could be held responsible if law enforcement deems it necessary to do so.